 It’s always a source of controversy among the “experts” throughout the country on whether or not to clean and chalk, and what supplies are the safest to use, both to the markers and the environment.
 We have conducted several tests, and much research, on all options and now follow certain policies in Taney County, and surrounding border areas.

 Policies & Procedures

 During his extensive research for safe handling practices for the Hoppers, retired mineralogist member Karl not only visited with the local funeral homes and monument companies in the area, but also contacted the Crayola brand company to discuss the safety of their sidewalk chalk.
 Based on his findings, the Hoppers now chalk markers if needed for legibility or photography, following strict policies outlined below.
 This enables researchers to not only read the full inscription, but also learn more about the deceased through the use of symbolism, such as faith and organizational affiliations.
 It also allows the Hoppers to have a photo of as many stones as possible before they become illegible.
-As of November, 2011, Find A Grave (the website the WRVHS uses for its’ cemetery records) does not condone chalking or cleaning of stones; however, photos of chalked stones are still allowed.
+As Find A Grave no longer allows photos of chalked tombstones on its site, click here to view our photos.

 - When possible, the most pastel-colored chalk is to be used so it is less intrusive.
 (Note: that blue chalk was used by the group before this policy was set, so many older photographs will not be reflect the softer colors)